Creating a security group

 This will create all the resources you need in the specified folder.
 You can check the new resources and their settings using the management console

-. - If the configuration does not contain any errors, run this command:
+. - If the configuration is correct, run this command:

 Use the create REST API method for the SecurityGroup resource or the SecurityGroupService/Create gRPC API call, and provide the following in the request: